spryker/spryker-docs/docs/scos/dev/features/202108.0/company-account/company-account-feature-overview/customer-login-by-token-overview.md

 * Extensibility and access control: In the token payload, you can specify user roles, permissions as well as resources that the user can access.
 Besides, you can share some permissions with other applications.

 *Customer Login* by Token feature allows B2B users to log in to Spryker Shop using a token.

 A *token* is a unique identifier that contains all the information needed for authentication to fetch a specific resource without using a username and password.
 The tokens are JSON strings that are encoded in base64url format.

 The lifetime of the token is 8 hours by default, but this value can be changed on the project level.

-## Token Structure
+## Token structure
 Every token consists of the three sections separated by periods.

 ![Token struc](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Workflow+&+Process+Management/Customer+Login+by+Token/Customer+Login+by+Token+Feature+Overview/token-structure.png)